Basseterre, St Kitts and Nevis

 Approximately 2 Hours

-Start your excursion with a drive through Basseterre.
-Founded in 1625, Basseterre became the capital of St Kitts in 1727.
-Within the confines of the city lie many landmarks that speak to a fascinating past.
-Its cobblestone streets are dominated by two-story Georgian architecture, cut stonework, squares, forts and monuments -- all gentle reminders of the many cultures that have co-existed on these beautiful shores.
+Start your excursion with a drive through Basseterre, founded in 1625 and St Kitts capital since 1727.
+Many landmarks here speak to a fascinating past.
+Cobblestone streets are dominated by two-story Georgian architecture, cut stonework, squares, forts and monuments -- reminders of the many cultures that have co-existed on these beautiful shores.

 Watch for the Treasury Building (1894) -- the icon most West Indians associate with Basseterre and now a National Museum.